Samuel-de-Oliveira/Helen/README.md

 in project contribuitors.
 Don't be shy, you can help so many people with your idea!

+You can give suggestions on the [Discussions](https://github.com/Samuel-de-Oliveira/Helen/discussions) place.

 ### What we want for the future?
 For while nothing.